mhightower83/BacktraceLog/ReadMe.md

 ```cpp
 int xt_retaddr_callee(const void *i_pc, const void *i_sp, const void *i_lr, void **o_pc, void **o_sp)
 ```
 This function is at the core of BacktraceLog.
-Given a `i_pc` and `i_sp`, it searches backward through the binary, looking for primary patterns
+Given a `i_pc` and `i_sp`, it searches backward through the binary, looking for these patterns first
 ```
 12 c1 xx   ADDI a1, a1, -128..127
 r2 Ax yz   MOVI r, -2048..2047